HTTPArchive/almanac.httparchive.org/src/content/en/2024/accessibility.md

 This year we are providing a series of new data comparisons.
 We want to highlight that there are discernible differences in how different communities have handled accessibility.
 Whether it is based on good governance, or good defaults, it is possible to see differences in accessibility that are significant.
 It is the hope of the authors of this section that this will prompt a review of how the various communities treat accessibility.

-We also asessed the accessibility of websites in this section using the open source tool, <a href="https://developer.chrome.com/docs/lighthouse/accessibility/scoring">Google Lighthouse</a>.
+We also asessed the accessibility of websites in this section using the open source tool, [Google Lighthouse](https://developer.chrome.com/docs/lighthouse/accessibility/scoring).

 ### Country